qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 metric was similar across all or almost all of the games in any given series.

-One notable standout here was a correlation with the **2D/3D divide**, which seems almost like a subseries: Games in the same series most often had differences in metrics when one game was 2D and the other was 3D.
+One notable standout here was a correlation with the **2D/3D divide**, which seems almost like a subseries: games in the same series most often had differences in metrics when one game was 2D and the other was 3D.
 This is a somewhat interesting design choice; 2D and 3D games are capable of presenting similar experiences, but developers of platformers seem not to want to go in that direction.
-This is more true in some cases than others, of course: Compare Metroid games, which are usually fairly similar in gameplay, to Mario or Sonic, which have two fairly distinct blocks.
+This is more true in some cases than others, of course: compare *Metroid* games, which are usually fairly similar in gameplay, to *Mario* or *Sonic*, which have two fairly distinct blocks.

 Dotted lines separate 2D from 3D games; solid lines separate series from each other.